joe-irving/defundclimatechaos/index.md

   text: |-
     # Join

-    Sign up below to join the Defund Climate Chaos coalition as a group or individual
+    Sign up below to join the Defund Climate Chaos coalition as a group (Grassroots, NGO, Union) or individual.
   decoration: ''
   map: false
   background_image: ''